Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 - Oxidative stress arises when reactive oxygen species overwhelm antioxidant defenses, leading to DNA damage and cellular senescence.

 - Genetic predisposition interacts with environmental triggers.
-Take this case: the APOE ε4 allele increases Alzheimer’s risk, but lifestyle factors can modulate penetrance.
+Here's a good example: the APOE ε4 allele increases Alzheimer’s risk, but lifestyle factors can modulate penetrance.

 2. The Role of Early Detection